Mark Alan Mattes

 About

-I regularly teach courses on Text Technologies, Book and Media History, Native American and African American Literature, and Early American Literature.
-In addition to teaching, I organized a NEH-funded undergraduate workshop, "Print Culture in the Age of Shakespeare," in support of Kentucky’s First Folio! exhibition in 2016.
-In 2019, I chaired "The Futures of Handwriting," an international symposium sponsored by UofL and the Rare Book School’s Mellon Society of Fellows in Critical Bibliography, in partnership with The Filson Historical Society.
-In 2023, I began the American Afterlives panel stream at the Lousiville Conference on Literature and Culture.
-I also founded Hot Brown Press, which supports my teaching and takes pro-bono commissions to support cool stuff at UofL and around town.
+I regularly teach courses on Book and Media History, Native American and African American Studies, and Early American Literature, and I am the coordinator of the English Department Internship Program.
+I organized a NEH-funded undergraduate workshop, "Print Culture in the Age of Shakespeare," in support of Kentucky’s First Folio! exhibition in 2016, and in 2019, I chaired "The Futures of Handwriting," an international symposium sponsored by UofL and the Rare Book School’s Mellon Society of Fellows in Critical Bibliography, in partnership with The Filson Historical Society.
+In 2023, I began the American Afterlives panel stream at the Louisville Conference on Literature and Culture, and I founded Hot Brown Press, which supports cool stuff at UofL and around town.

 I think this is pretty rad.